 In such a noisy and competitive landscape, the imperative is to find ways to stand out.
 This is further complicated by today’s savvy audiences.
 Gartner says that by 2024, 40% of consumers will trick behaviour tracking metrics to intentionally devalue the personal data collected about them, which is perhaps why IDC says that in the same timescale 35% of brands will openly incentivise consumers to share personal data in exchange for cash rewards, services and exclusive experiences.

 AR/VR, gamification and the metaverse all offer exciting new ways for FMCGs to lead the conversation and give consumers a premium experience that will give them a good reason to share their data.

 When FMCGs create such experiences they drive brand awareness and – ultimately – sales.
 Virtual try-on tools in beauty and fashion as well as furniture visualisation tools for homewares businesses are already out there.
 For brands with an ambitious focus, NFTs offer an interesting new opportunity.
-Working with Byte (part of Dept), Lagunitas just became the first brand within The Heineken Company to enter the LATAM NFT segment, providing a new experience for consumers who enjoy exploring disruptive universes.
+Working with DEPT®, Lagunitas just became the first brand within The Heineken Company to enter the LATAM NFT segment, providing a new experience for consumers who enjoy exploring disruptive universes.